We would love for you to join our team to help serve groceries to over 17,000 individuals a year!

 Volunteers are needed periodically to help with food distribution, work in our garden, sort food, and help with our special events.

-If you are interested in helping out, sign up at the link below.
+If you or your group are interested in helping out, email Amy at firstname.lastname@example.org.

 Volunteers must be at least 12 years old.
 Minors between 12 and 15 years old MUST be accompanied by an adult.